Sweet November (2001 film)

 Sweet November is a 2001 American romantic drama film based in San Francisco directed by Pat O'Connor and starring Keanu Reeves and Charlize Theron.
 The film is loosely based on the 1968 film written by Herman Raucher, which starred Anthony Newley and Sandy Dennis; with some differences in plot.
 The film reunites Reeves and Theron, who starred in Devil’s Advocate.

-Sweet November was released on February 16, 2001, and was panned by critics, who called it "schmaltzy and manipulative", while the plot and the lack of chemistry between Reeves and Theron were also criticized.
+Sweet November was released on February 16, 2001 by Warner Bros.
+Pictures, and was panned by critics, who called it "schmaltzy and manipulative", while the plot and the lack of chemistry between Reeves and Theron were also criticized.
 The film was also a box office disappointment, grossing only $65.8 million worldwide against a budget of $40 million.